Welcome to the League of Women Voters.

 The League offers benefits to members at every stage of life.
 We hope you will find a comfortable place in accord with your other time commitments and needs.
-Recently our Secretary, Barbara Mortensen, reflected on her own experience in the League.
+Barbara Mortensen reflected on her own experience in the League.
 She wrote:

 I was encouraged to join LWVDC in 1976 by another member.
 I didn’t become active right away.
 I had three children and a part-time job but I did enjoy attending the unit meetings because of the intelligent discussions I heard and the fact that my viewpoint was listened to.
 I attended some of the Lively Issues programs and the general meetings, and even though I began full-time work I found time to do occasional things like proofread Candidates’ Answers and be a discussion leader.
 After the children were older I had time to be on some committees and become unit leader.